jahangir842/docker-notes/1.docker-installation/docker-install-online.md

 docker run hello-world
 ```

-Following these steps will install Docker on your Ubuntu system, allowing you to start using Docker for containerization.
+By following these steps, you'll have Docker installed on your Ubuntu system, ready for containerization tasks.